insukchong/av1-spec-C013/annex.a.levels.md

   * For each tile, if use_superres is equal to 1 and RightMostTile is equal to 0, then TileWidth is greater than or equal to 128

-  * TileWidth * TileHeight is less than or equal to 4096 * 2304 for each tile
+  * For level less than 7.0, TileWidth * TileHeight is less than or equal to 4096 * 2304 for each tile

+  * For level higher than or euqal to 7.0, TileWidth * TileHeight is less than or equal to 4096 * 4608 for each tile

   * FrameWidth is greater than or equal to 16